MrValentine7777/docs.monogame.github.io/articles/monogame/howto/audio/HowTo_ChangePitchAndVolume.md

     ```

  > [!NOTE]
  > The **MathHelper.Clamp** method is used to ensure that the pitch and volume values are within the valid range.
-The pitch value is clamped between -1 and 1, while the volume value is clamped between 0 and 1.
+The pitch value is clamped between -1 and 1, while the volume value is clamped between 0 and 1, The usage here though defined manually, is more for an automated method where the value could accidentally be outside the ranges.

  > [!NOTE]
  > The check for the keypress does not prevent the call to the method repeating so any value entered may peak the value in a single key press.
-To prevent this, you can add a delay to the key press check, or use a boolean value to check if the key has been pressed and released.
+To prevent this, you can add a delay to the key press check or use a Boolean value to check if the key has been pressed and released.

 ## Concepts

 [Playing a Sound](HowTo_PlayASound.md)

-Demonstrates how to play a simple sound by using [SoundEffect](xref:Microsoft.Xna.Framework.Audio.SoundEffect).
+Demonstrates how to play a simple sound by using [SoundEffect](xref:Microsoft.Xna.Framework.Audio.SoundEffect#Microsoft_Xna_Framework_Audio_SoundEffect).

 [Looping a Sound](HowTo_LoopASound.md)